huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 **You need to set up AWS CLI in order to access your AWS resources** When you have installed AWS CLI, check that you have successfully installed it by typing, aws --version, in your terminal.
 Something like this, aws-cli/1.11.136 Python/2.7.13 Darwin/15.6.0 botocore/1.6.3, should appear.
-Type into the terminal, aws configure, to configure AWS CLI.
+Then, type into the terminal, aws configure, to configure AWS CLI.
+Below is what should show on your terminal screen.
 **Configure your AWS CLI to enter your following information.
 AWS Access Key ID [None]:
 AWS Secret Access Key [None]: